From a life of chance, to a life of choice.

 For most of my early life, I did exactly what society expected me to do.

-“No matter what you want to do in life, if you get into an IIT, you’ll be able to do it,” my friend used to say.
+“No matter what you want to do in life, if you get into an IIT, you’ll be able to do it,” my friend would say.

-That single sentence brought me to IIT Kharagpur—one of the top engineering institutes in India—where I earned my degree, and then stepped into a Management Consulting career, telling my interviewer that I expect the job to be nothing less than Mad Men.
+That one sentence brought me to IIT Kharagpur—one of the top engineering institutes in India—where I earned my degree, and then stepped into a Management Consulting career, telling my interviewer that I expect the job to be nothing less than Mad Men!

 "We're flawed, because we want so much more.
 We're ruined, because we get these things, and wish for what we had."